themexpert/onepager/readme.txt

 == Changelog ==

+= 2.3.1 =
+- New: Typography settings in Page Setting Panel.
+- New: Book Landing Page Layout.
+- New: 7 New blocks in Feature Category.
+- New: 1 New block in Slider Category.
+- New: 1 New Block in Footer Category.
+- Fix: PHP Engine varible issue.
+- Update: JSON Updated for Software Company Layout.
+- Update: JSON Updated for Corporate Layout.
+- Upate: JSON Updated for Personal Photography Layout.
+- Update: JSON Updated for Mobile App Layout.

 = 2.3.0 =
 - New: Brand New Page Setting Panel for each individual Page.
 - New: Education Layout.